Welcome to Ladbrokes API, a single stack of APIs used to integrate Ladbrokes functionality and data in to your sports betting site or app.

 Email firstname.lastname@example.org and ask for an API account registration form.
 Initially, your API Key will allow a limited throughput to support development and functional testing.

+Bet placements would normally be the last step of your app integration.
+To test bet placements please do not use more than 10 pence.
 Most selections that you bet on will have a minimum accepted value of 10 pence.

 Ladbrokes’ API uses the OAuth 2.0 protocol so our customers can tell us whether or not to allow your app to do things like access their wallet balance and place bets using their Ladbrokes account.
 The result of a successful OAuth handshake is an ‘Access-Token’ which acts as a sort of restricted session token.

 Whether your application is server based, browser based, or device based (i.e. native applications), you should be able to use our API.

 Have look at our Get Started Guide that will take you through all the other important bits and pieces you’ll need to know.
 This includes information on: